PayPal Holdings, Inc.

 Secondary SDGs: 3, 4, 5, 7, 16

-PayPal has made a conscious effort to address sustainability throughout their business.
+PayPal has made a conscious effort to address sustainability throughout its business.
+The company is committed to managing its key environmental, social, and governance (ESG) opportunities and risks.

-They hold few certificates and have some listings and awards.
+Despite their efforts, the company holds few certificates and has some listings and awards.
 While they do comply with the UN Sustainable Development Goals, they have one target in renewable energy and have made non-specific progress.

-PayPal lacks transparency in their reporting.
+PayPal lacks transparency in its reporting.
 For these reasons, PayPal has been rated a C.

 Analyst Outlook: Neutral